-The Company has established an Audit Committee which is chaired by Josephine Dixon and consists of all the Directors.
 A report of the Audit Committee is included in this Annual Report.
 The Board considers that the members of the Audit Committee have the requisite skills and experience to fulfil the responsibilities of the Audit Committee.
 The Audit Committee examines the effectiveness of the Company's risk management and internal control systems.
-It reviews the half-yearly and annual reports and also receives information from the AIFM and/or the Portfolio Manager.
+It reviews the half-yearly and annual reports and other financial information.
 It also reviews the scope, results, cost effectiveness, independence and objectivity of the external auditor.